Evaluation of Mucous Retention Cyst Prevalence on Digital Panoramic Radiographs in the Local Population of IranRead the full article

 Radiology Research and Practice publishes articles on all areas of medical imaging.
-The journal promotes evidence-based radiology practice though the publication of original research, reviews, and clinical studies for a multidisciplinary audience.
+The journal promotes evidence-based radiology practice though the publication of original research and reviews for a multidisciplinary audience.

 Radiology Research and Practice maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.